simonesilvestroni/m2m-website/_posts/2022-06-22-sound-particles-explorer.md

   - name: Mastodon
     url: https://indieweb.social/@m2m/108521965165452360
 ---
-After downloading the free Explorer application just over a month ago, I've finally started using it.
+After downloading the program just over a month ago, I've finally started using it.
 It's currently the best sound manager I've ever used — especially at this price point.
 It's intuitive, powerful, elastic and shows all the info I might need from a sound manager.
 Here's a quick look at its features.

 ## Interface